jaychang0917/SimpleRecyclerView/README.md

   }
 });
 ```
-If you are going to build a list like chatting, i.e. the cells add to top of the list, you should set `setLoadMoreToTop(true)`.
+If you are going to build a list like chatting, i.e. the cells are added to top of the list, you should set `setLoadMoreToTop(true)`.
 This instructs the SimpleRecyclerView to check threshold for the top hidden cells.
 ```java
 simpleRecyclerView.setLoadMoreToTop(true);
 ```